jimlhaugen/deep-learning-challenge/README.md

 * Compiling, Training, and Evaluating
   * As provided in the Starter_Code of this Challenge, two hidden layers were employed for initial model; this remained unchanged for the optimized model.
   * The two hidden layers of both models employed a "relu" activation function for efficient and relatively simple computations.
 (Ref: https://www.bing.com/search?q=relu+and+sigmoid+functions&qs=n&form=QBRE&sp=-1&ghc=1&lq=0&pq=relu+and+sigmoid+functions&sc=11-26&sk=&cvid=ABD8A7536AB143C5BAA17DEFF5DCEF0B&ghsh=0&ghacc=0&ghpl=)
- * The output layers of both models employed a "sigmoid" activation function for its suitability in tasks like binary classficiation.
+ * The output layers of both models employed a "sigmoid" activation function for its suitability in tasks like binary classification.
 (Id.)

-  * Inital Model:
+  * Initial Model:
     * As provided in the Starter_Code of this Challenge, the first and second hidden layers comprised 80 and 30 neurons, respectively.

     ![image](https://github.com/jimlhaugen/deep-learning-challenge/blob/master/Screenshots/initial_nodes.png)